nightscout/nightscout.github.io/docs/vendors/heroku/new_user.md

 a) You should now have 3 pages opened in your browser: Heroku, Atlas, and Github, Make sure you are logged-in on each one (i.e. not asking you to login) before you continue.

-b) Click this link [https://github.com/nightscout/cgm-remote-monitor](https://github.com/nightscout/cgm-remote-monitor), a new GitHub page will open.
+b) Open this link in a new browser page [https://github.com/nightscout/cgm-remote-monitor](https://github.com/nightscout/cgm-remote-monitor).
 Click on `Fork`

 <img src="../../../nightscout/img/NewNS29.png" style="zoom:70%;" />